HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 How very unfortunate.

 [^Historio-RdO-Serena-kmt3]: \"Accident\" \(\**cough cough*\*\).
-Sarcasm aside, the king's body was never found...
+Sarcasm aside, the king's body was never found…

 [^Historio-RdO-Serena-kmt2]: Much like they "retired" the old king before <span style="color:Beige">Serena</span>.